shambhavisivan/cs-ui-components/cs-ui-demo/src/GettingStarted.md

 getDoc = () => ({
   name: 'Alert',
   usage: 'Alert banners communicate...',
+  alerts: {...} | [...],
   accessible: 'yes',
   components: [...],
+  api: [...]
   accessibility: {...},
-  api: [...]
 })
 ```

-The name should be the conversational, user-facing name of the component or component family (e.g. `CSTabGroup` and `CSTab` would go by `Tab`).
+The name should be the conversational, user-facing name of the component or the component family (e.g. `CSTabGroup` and `CSTab` would go by `Tab`).

 The usage attribute should communicate the component’s purpose in not more than a few sentences in order to provide an at-a-glance description.

 When the accessible attribute is set to `'yes'` or `'partially'`, it will render an indicator of the extent of accessibility conformance requirements satisfaction.
 Otherwise, it will mark it as not accessible.

-The components attribute is an array of objects containing data about the current component or all the components within the component family across their respective objects.
+The components attribute is an array of objects containing data about the current component or all the components within the component family.

-The accessibility attribute holds data and references about the accessibility conformance criteria related to the component family and explains how they are being met and supported by the component.
+The accessibility attribute holds data and references about the accessibility conformance criteria related to the component family and explains how they are being met and supported.

 Finally, the API attribute is optional and it may contain data on any API methods the component exposes.
-This attribute is currently only used by `CSToast`, but it is available for use on other components should they require it.

 The components attribute is an array of objects, each describing one of the components inside the current family.
 For instance, the alert page describes only one component, therefore its components attribute should contain only one object.
 At the same time, the Tab page contains two components (`CSTabGroup` and `CSTab`) and its components attribute should contain two distinct objects.
 In the case of multiple component within a family, they should be ordered hierarchically (e.g. `CSTabGroup` then `CSTab` or `CSModal`, `CSModalHeader`, `CSModalBody` and then `CSModalFooter`).

-The object is typed as `PreviewComponent` inside of `types.ts` and an array of them should look something like this:
+The object is typed as `ComponentInterface` inside of `types.ts` and an array of them should look something like this:

 ```
 components: [